The St. Joseph

 The Safety Council will select one interested teen volunteer

-per session to coordinate and take photos at Safety Town,
+per session to coordinate and take photos at Safety Town to

-create program slideshows and assist with the Safety Town 2013
+create program slideshows and assist with the Safety Council

 positions, please indicate this on your application.